Royal Scots Fusiliers: Childers Reforms

 The regiment was not fundamentally affected by the Cardwell Reforms of the 1870s, which gave it a depot at Churchill Barracks in Ayr from 1873, or by the Childers Reforms of 1881 – as it already possessed two battalions, there was no need for it to amalgamate with another regiment.
 Under the reforms the regiment became The Royal Scots Fusiliers on 1 July 1881.
 It became the County Regiment of Ayrshire, Dumfriesshire, Kirkcudbrightshire, Roxburghshire, Selkirkshire and Wigtownshire in South-West Scotland.
 This made them a Lowland Regiment and forced them to adopt trews.

+In March 1891, the 1st Battalion were stationed at Dublin, and the 2nd Battalion were at Peshawar.

-The regiment saw action at the Battle of the Tugela Heights in February 1900 during the Second Boer War.
+The 2nd battalion of the regiment served in South Africa during the Second Boer War, and saw action at the Battle of the Tugela Heights in February 1900.
 Captain Hugh Trenchard was seriously wounded while serving with the regiment near Krugersdorp at this time.
+The battalion stayed in South Africa after the end of the war (June 1902), leaving Cape Town for Southampton on the SS Staffordshire in January 1903.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had one Reserve and two Territorial battalions.